pfdubois/BridgeBidding/source/OpenerRebid.rst

 in particular when 1N is forcing or a 2/1 game forcing bid has occurred.

-Bidding a :term:`control` is covered later in :ref:`Control Bidding <control_bidding>`, but in simplist terms think "bidding my Aces and voids up the line".
+Bidding a :term:`control` is covered later in :ref:`Control Bidding <control_bidding>`, but in simplest terms think "bidding my Aces and voids up the line".

 After A Major Raise
 ~~~~~~~~~~~~~~~~~~~